openhealthcare/opal/doc/docs/tutorials/theming_tutorial.md

     ]
 ```

-Many of the classes are standard Bootstrap CSS classes, which can be identify in the Bootstrap documentation, or via the inspector in your browser's developer tools.
+Many of the classes are standard Bootstrap CSS classes, which can be identified in the Bootstrap documentation, or via the inspector in your browser's developer tools.

 ## Key overrides and a .sass template to reset key colours